-- Please use the course schedule and my directions during lectures to keep pace with the day's reading and other materials - If you attend class-live, be present and ready to participate in discussions and related activities. - Good humor and support of one another are welcomed and encouraged.
-But remember that sarcasm doesn't always come across online. - You should respect my right to teach and the right of your fellow students to learn. - You are expected to conduct yourself with courtesy at all times and to treat everyone with respect.
+- Please use the course schedule and my directions during lectures to keep pace with the day's reading and other materials. - If you attend class-live, be present and ready to participate in discussions and related activities. - Good humor and support of one another are welcomed and encouraged. - You should respect my right to teach and the right of your fellow students to learn. - You are expected to always conduct yourself with courtesy and to treat everyone with respect.
 Threatening or intimidating speech in any form/medium/image will not be tolerated. - This does not mean just be agreeable, productive disagreement is encouraged, but feeling respected is a key ingredient to making disagreement productive!